4 Best Types of User-Generated Content for Brands (Ranked)

-It’s no secret that beauty marketing is fiercely competitive.
-Our guide to skincare social media uncovers the best ways for beauty brands to glow and grow.
+It’s no secret that skincare marketing is competitive.
+Our guide to skincare social media covers content ideas and tips to help beauty brands grow & glow!

 We can’t think of an industry more synonymous with social media than skincare.